smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting Microphone Audio/index.md

 !!!

 ## Starting Audio Capture
-To initiate audio capture, first construct a @![iOS]`SDLPerformAudioPassThru`!@@![android,javaSE,javaEE]`PerformAudioPassThru`!@ request.
+### Getting the Supported Capabilities
 You must use a sampling rate, bit rate, and audio type supported by the head unit.
 Once you have successfully connecting to the module, you can access these properties on the @![iOS]`SDLManager.systemCapabilityManager`!@@![android, javaSE, javaEE]`sdlManager.getSystemCapabilityManager`!@ instance.

 @![iOS]
 ##### Objective-C